House Bill 5414: Influence on legislation elsewhere

 Delaware passed its version, House Bill 455, at the end of the month, less than a week after Dobbs.
 Rep. Melissa Minor-Brown had introduced it at the beginning of the month; it passed the state House within two weeks by a 24-13 vote on party lines with four abstentions.
 The state Senate took it up immediately afterwards and similarly passed it 15–6 two weeks later, with Republican Ernesto Lopez crossing party lines to support.
-Governor Michael Carney signed it the day after passage.
+Governor John Carney signed it the day after passage.
 It includes many of the same provisions as HB 5414 and the New York legislation, going further to protect Delaware-based physicians, physician assistants, and APRNs from adverse disciplinary action over pre-viability abortions initiated by a state where the procedure remains legal.
 Those professionals will also be allowed to perform abortions in Delaware regardless of method.

 At the same time, Phil Murphy, governor of New Jersey, between Delaware and New York, signed two bills passed by the state legislature that enacted some of the same provisions.
 The first prohibits disclosure of patients' identities without their consent in any civil, probate, legislative or administrative proceeding; prohibits public agencies and employees from cooperating with any investigation by another state into the provision of reproductive health care services that are lawful in New Jersey; and prohibits the state's licensing boards from taking adverse action against any licensed professional based solely on their involvement in providing those services.
 The second bill has the same prohibition on extradition found in the other laws.

 A month later, legislators in another state bordering Connecticut, Massachusetts, passed its HB 5090, described as "the most comprehensive yet" of the "shield" laws like HB 5414.
 In addition to the provisions of the New York, Connecticut and Delaware laws, it provides that no physician, physician's assistant, advanced practice registered nurse, pharmacist, psychologist or social worker disciplined for, or convicted of charges related to, providing an abortion in another state, shall be barred from seeking the corresponding professional license in Massachusetts, nor shall the state include those actions on any records it makes available to the public.
 It also requires state university health offices to develop plans to provide abortion medications within a year, insurers to cover the full cost of abortions without any cost-sharing requirement except where doing so would violate federal law, and where an employer has a religious objection.
 It also specifies the conditions under which third-trimester abortions may be performed and leaves the judgement to the physician, prohibiting any review by a medical committee.
 Governor Charlie Baker signed the bill into law the day after passage.